 refers to the name of the intermediate table where your data is initially loaded.

-Please make sure to replace final_table
+Make sure to replace final_table

 and intermediate_data_table

-with the actual table names, you are working with.
+with the actual table names you are working with.

 - When there’s a need to transform or encrypt your data, custom ETL code fails as it will require you to add additional processes to your pipeline.